Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-ui/docs/api-report.md

 // @public
 export type Styles = Record<string, CSSDesignToken<any> | InteractiveTokenSet<any> | string>;

-// Warning: (ae-incompatible-release-tags) The symbol "stylesToElementStyles" is marked as @public, but its signature references "StyleModuleEvaluateParameters" which is marked as @beta
-//
-// @public
-export function stylesToElementStyles(styles: Styles, params: StyleModuleEvaluateParameters): ElementStyles[];

 // @public
 export interface Swatch extends RelativeLuminance {